-- 2. Replace the values in Listing 6-2 as follows: - Label.
+- 2. Replace the values in Example 6-2 as follows: - Label.
 Provide a unique identifier that the portal framework uses to identify this portlet. - (optional) Title.
 Provide a default title that this portlet displays if its title bar is visible.
-See "Displaying a Title Bar for a Portlet" on page 6-7. - Struts-module.
+See Section 6.1.4, "Displaying a Title Bar for a Portlet." - Struts-module.
 Specifies the Struts module that defines a Struts Action.

-You must create your own Struts module to define the Actions and ActionForms that your Administration Console extension uses; the default Struts module is reserved for BEA Actions and ActionForms.
+You must create your own Struts module to define the Actions and ActionForms that your Administration Console extension uses; the default Struts module is reserved for Oracle Actions and ActionForms.
 Each module includes its own, uniquely named configuration file.
-For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/struts-doc-1.2.x/userGuide/index.html.
+For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/.